 Parents and children will work together on basic reading and writing skills through group activities focusing on life experience and a collection of stories written by class participants.
-Literacy efforts are reinforced through art activities, including music and dance.
-Parents and children strengthen reading, writing and language acquisition skills while parents learn ways to participate in their children's education.
+Literacy efforts will be reinforced through art activities, including music and dance.
+Parents and children will strengthen reading, writing and language acquisition skills while parents learn ways to participate in their children's education.

-DEVELOPMENTAL GED
+DEVELOPMENTAL GED PREPARATION